Is Immunotherapy Right for Me?

 If you have metastatic bladder cancer, when the disease has spread to other parts of your body, you’ve probably tried other treatments.
 If they haven’t worked, you still have options, including immunotherapy.

-You’ll need to talk carefully with your doctor to decide if this option really is a good choice for your disease.
+Talk carefully with your doctor to decide whether immunotherapy is a good choice for your treatment.

-Your doctor will think about a few things before she recommends immunotherapy for you:
+Your doctor will think about a few things before they recommend immunotherapy for you: